 Employees can attempt to distinguish and justify the material that they have posted on a social networking website as being within a ‘private’ conversation and not visible for others to see on the public domain.
 In the general context of employment law, however, this distinction has been shown to offer little protection where the employer is able to demonstrate that the posts of the employee have either had or were likely to cause a detrimental effect to the employer’s business.

 In the specific context of police officers, it is therefore very likely that a conduct hearing or Police Appeals Tribunal would take a stern view of the conduct and the police officer concerned could be condemned and dismissed as a result of causing disrepute to a force, with little opportunity to provide a defence or litigate against the decision thereafter.
 Accordingly, police officers must be encouraged to take care when engaging in social networking of any sort even the most inconspicuous of remarks made to a friend could cost the officer in question his job.

 Levy and McRae is the trading name of Levy & McRae Solicitors LLP, a limited liability partnership registered in Scotland with number SO305445.
 The term 'partner', if used, denotes a member of Levy & McRae Solicitors LLP or a senior solicitor of Levy & McRae Solicitors LLP with equivalent standing and qualifications.
 A list of members is open to inspection at the office.
 Levy and McRae is authorised and regulated by The Law Society of Scotland.
-Levy and McRae has its principal place of business at 266 St Vincent Street, Glasgow.
+Levy and McRae has its principal place of business at Pacific House, 70 Wellington Street, Glasgow.